mattyait/devops_learning/README.md

 > Pagerduty, Sqaudcast, opsgenie

 ## DevOps Learning Roadmap
-To become a Devops  or setting the DevOps process, you must have handson experience on atleast one tool from each section of DevOps Toolchain.
+To become a Devops  or setting the DevOps process, you must have handson experience on atleast one tool from each section of above DevOps Toolchain.
+Also follow the below path to get the knowledge on all aspects to become a DevOps.

 - **Step 1:** Learn a basic programming language